 - Ensure your club has a current health and safety statement in place and completes a documented hazard inspection of the proposed walking track/route in the club.
 All floodlighting must be checked prior to the commencement of each walk

-- Ensure your club can provide a safe, floodlit location for the ‘Ireland Lights Up’ walk each Monday between January 22-February 26, 2018.
+- Ensure your club can provide a safe, floodlit location for the ‘Ireland Lights Up’ walk each Thursday between January 17-February 21, 2019.
 This should ideally take place on a purpose-built walking track/surface but if none available at the club a safe track will be suitable.
 To ensure safety, carry out a risk assessment on this track and deal with any potential risks

 - A registration of all participating walkers must be taken each night.
 This is will provided in the support pack once your club signs up.
 This is once again designed to protect the club from exposure to insurance risk and to allow us tally final numbers to evaluate the success of ‘Ireland Lights Up’.